 What to Pack for Cancún 2022: My Favorite Beach Necessities

 Packing for a Cancun vacation involves much more than throwing a bathing suit and a few items into your suitcase.
-These 10 items are absolutely essential for a fun, worry-free vacation.
+These first 10 items are absolutely essential for a fun, worry-free vacation.

 1) Anti-Diarrhea Medicine